-Operation Husky’s logistical plan was complex and involved, in the initial stages, battlefield coordination between American and British forces.
+Operation Husky’s logistical plan was complex.
+It involved, in the initial stages, battlefield coordination between American and British forces.
 The landing zones covered one hundred miles with over seven divisions spread out from the Gulf of Gela to the Gulf of Noto.
 This was the largest area covered during an invasion.

 After two and a half weeks, the 1st Infantry Division encountered the stiffest German opposition in the mountain village of Troina.
-Defending the village were the battle-hardened 15th Panzer Grenadier Division, no stranger to the 1st Infantry Division: the two units had previously encountered each other in North Africa.
+Defending the village was the battle-hardened 15th Panzer Grenadier Division.
+The unit was no stranger to the 1st Infantry Division as the two had previously encountered each other in North Africa.

 The weeklong battle ended with the Allies controlling Troina.
 Following the victory, General Patton relieved the exhausted 1st Infantry Division, only to soon begin training them for their future landing on Omaha Beach in Normandy.

 The Importance of Operation Husky for the Future of the War

 The success of the six-week-long Sicilian campaign was very important.
 It opened the waterways between mainland Europe and the Mediterranean Sea.
 It provided an airbase for Allied bombers in preparation for attacks on mainland Western Europe.
 And it destabilized the fascist regime of Mussolini, thus facilitating a coup that overthrew the dictator on July 25.

 Despite the Allied success, over 100,000 enemy soldiers, thousands of vehicles, and considerable equipment made it back to the Italian mainland to fight another day.
 Historians have to the retreat as “Germany’s Dunkirk.”